dhis2/dhis2-doc-support/README.md

 1. Open the document in your preferred text editor such as VS Code or Typora
 1. Edit and save

-> **Tip**
->
+!!!
+Tip
-> Remember that you collaborate.
+    Remember that you collaborate.
 This means that other contributors perform changes as well.
 A best practice is to pull the latest version locally of the repo before starting to edit a document.

 ### Convert a document that we have already created